Overture Awards

 Eligibility:

-• There is no limit on the number of students that can apply to the Overture Awards from one school.
-However, we do encourage students to have a teacher/school coordinator/counselor review their application and discipline's criteria before submitting.
+- There is no limit on the number of students who can apply to the Overture Awards from one school.
+However, we do encourage students to have a teacher/school coordinator/counselor review their application and their discipline's criteria before submitting.

 Application Fee: